amylour/irish_wildlife_matchup/README.md

 To make a copy of this GitHub repository that allows you to view the content and make changes without affecting the original repository, please take the following steps:

 1. Login to <b>GitHub</b> and find [this repository](https://github.com/amylour/irish_wildlife_matchup).
-2. Locate the <b>Fork</b> button in the top, right hand side of the page.
+2. Locate the <b>Fork</b> button on the top, right hand side of the page.
 3. Click on the <b>Fork</b> button to create a copy of the repository in your GitHub account.

 <br>